Don’t expect free help from me.

 I am extremely fortunate to be working with an excellent FSDO full of people who are reasonable and helpful.
 Yes, I’m required to jump through the same hoops as everyone else, but my contacts at the local FSDO help me make those jumps.
 In turn, I comply with their requests promptly, without question.
 After all, their mission is to keep me safe.
 Why wouldn’t I want to be safe?

-Why I Won’t Help You Get Your Part 135 Certificate
+Why I’d Rather Not Help You Get Your Part 135 Certificate

-I’ve already given you several hints on why I won’t help you get your Part 135 Certificate.
+I’ve already given you several hints on why I’d rather not help you get your Part 135 Certificate.
 Did you read between the lines to get the answer?
 If not, I’ll spell it out for you.

 I get e-mails and calls at least twice a month from helicopter operators hoping I’ll help them get their Part 135 certificate or make their business grow.
 Apparently, it isn’t enough for me to write about my own experiences here so they can use them as learning tools.
 Instead, they want me to take them by the hand and walk them through the process.